dsrosen6/addigy-cli/README.md

-# addigy-command
+# addigy-cli
-This is a command line helper for various Addigy terminal commands - these are all commands that can already be run via commands in the Addigy admin panel, but if you are in a situation where it might make more sense to run it via terminal on a user's computer, this can help reduce the need to type out complex commands or filepaths.
+Addigy CLI is a command line tool to run Addigy-related commands from the terminal.

-## Usage
+## Run
-Commands must be run as root, or with `sudo` - options are as follows.
+___
+Starts an Addigy policy run.
+Must be run as root (sudo).
+Without flags, it will only let you know the policy run has started.

+### Example Use Cases
+- You want to start a policy run without waiting for the next scheduled run.
+- You want confirmation that the policy run has started and finished (with verbose or spinner flags).
+- You just deployed a new software item and want to make sure it runs ASAP on this specific Mac.

-### Menu
+### Usage
-Simply running `addigy` will pull up an interactive menu that lets you select from one of the following commands.
+`addigy run [flags]`

-### Run
+### Flags
-`addigy run`: Run the Addigy policy.
-Without arguments, this will start the policy with no progress spinner.
-`-s, --spinner`: Run the Addigy policy with a progress spinner, which stops when the policy run is complete.
+`-s, --spinner`: run the policy with a spinner.
+Cannot be used with --verbose.
-`-v, --verbose`: Run the Addigy policy with full verbose output.
+`-v, --verbose`: run the policy with full verbose output.
+Cannot be used with --spinner.

+## Reset
+___
+Resets all Addigy policy progress.
+Must be run as root (sudo).

+### Example Use Cases
+- You want Addigy to re-run any "run once" software items (those without condition scripts).
+- There are software items that are stuck in a pending state which won't change after a policy run.

+### Usage
+`addigy reset [flags]`

+### Flags
+`-h, --help`: help for reset

+## Install
+___
+Starts an Addigy software item installation.
+Must be run as root (sudo).
+*To get the software item ID, navigate to the edit page for the software item in the Addigy web console.
+In the URL, the ID is everything after "edit/".*

+### Example Use Cases
+- You want to install a software item from the command line instead of from the Addigy web console.
+- For installation from within another script or automation.

-### Reset
+### Usage
-`addigy reset`: Reset the progress of all Addigy policy items.
-Use as a "flush" if you need to reset the progress of all policy items, but time is not of the essence.
+`addigy install [id]`

-### Full Reset
+### Flags
-`addigy full-reset`: Reset the Addigy policy progress (reset), and run the policy (run).
-Policy will run without a spinner.
+`-h, --help`: help for install
-`-s, --spinner`: Policy will run with a progress spinner (`run -f`).
+`-s, --spinner`: install the software with a spinner instead of full output
-`-v, --verbose`: Policy will run with full verbose output (`run -v`).

-### Help
-`-h, --help, help` Show the help message (includes all of the above)